-The IRS can generally audit most individual taxpayers for three years after the extended due date of the return.2 This means if your income tax return for 2022 is due April 15, 2023, but you file for the automatic extension to August 15, the IRS can audit you until August 15, 2026.
+The IRS can generally audit most individual taxpayers for three years after the extended due date of the return.
+For example, your income tax return for 2024 is due April 15, 2025, but you file for the automatic extension to October 15, the IRS can audit you until October 15, 2028.

 In some situations, the IRS may conduct audits up to six years later-for example, if you understate income more than 25% of the total you have reported.
-In the case of tax fraud or tax evasion, the window extends even further.3
+In the case of tax fraud or tax evasion, the window extends even further.